Welcome to my third installment in the “is this accessory compatible” series. Today we’re going to be looking at the Kobalt K-Rail track system.

-In my image above, I show the rail secured with a screw in the middle of the rail, but you can also secure it by screws in the top and bottom of the rail.
+In the image above, the rail is secured by a screw in the center.
+However, you can also attach it with screws in the top and bottom of the rail.

 How the Kobalt K-Rail Accessories Are Supposed To Fit

-The way the hooks attach to the rail is what makes the Kobalt different from any of the other track systems I’ve tested.
+The way the hooks attach to the rail makes the Kobalt different from any other track systems I’ve tested.
 It’s closer to a slatwall storage system than something like RubberMaid

-In all of the other wall storage systems the hook provides the friction needed to stick on the track.
-Usually the tracks themselves are smooth plastic or metal pieces.
+Typically, the weight of the hook and what its holding provides the friction needed to stick on the track.
+Usually, the tracks themselves are smooth plastic or metal pieces.

 Kobalt takes the opposite approach.

-The Kobalt K-Rail hook is smooth and fairly streamlined.
-The rail itself provides the friction needed to keep the hook from sliding around comes from the rail itself.
+The Kobalt K-Rail hook is smooth and relatively streamlined.
+Rather than the hook providing friction, the friction needed to keep the hook from sliding around comes from the rail itself.

 You can see in this image below that the Kobalt hook looks very different from the typical ‘C’ channel found in every other track system.

-Looking at the bottom of the Kobalt hook, we really see the differences.
+Looking at the bottom of the Kobalt hook, the differences become apparent.

-There is no upwards curve at all.
-The hook just seems to rest on the track rather than grip it.
+There is no upwards curve, and the hook seems to rest on the track rather than grip it.

-That likely contributes to the Kobalt hook not working on any system other than their own.
+That likely contributes to the Kobalt hook not working on systems other than their own.

 Test 1: Gladiator GearTrack

-The Gladiator GearTrack accessories slide on easily over top of the Kobalt K-Rail, but there’s nothing to secure them on the bottom.
+The Gladiator GearTrack accessories slide on easily over the top of the Kobalt K-Rail.
+Yet, there’s nothing to secure them on the bottom.

 It just doesn’t feel secure.

-Since there’s nothing for those hooks to latch on to on the K-Rail system, it’s missing most of the stability.
+It has no stability because there’s nothing for those hooks to latch on to on the K-Rail system.

 Compatible with Kobalt K-Rail?
 Barely